sohaildani/Scientific-Calculator/README.md

 >Scientific Calculator is a android app used for Calculation of all Scientific aspects along with basic mathematical functions.
 ***

-##Requirement installing it on your device
+##Requirement for using it on your device
 * Android SDK 2.1+
 * JDK 7+